 As velocity gets larger, the distance x becomes smaller.
 As x becomes smaller, the acceleration becomes smaller.
 Since the acceleration decreases, the velocity does hardly change.
 If the velocity does not change, x(t) is expected to be a straight line.
 Thus near x=0 I expect the solution to be a straight line and draw a snippet of x(t) accordingly.

 When the marble has passed the zero position, x increases again, but with the opposite sign.
 I extend the red, nearly linear snippet.
 An acceleration starts to build up that corresponds to a decreasing velocity.
-At a certain position x the absolute value of the acceleration is the same as for the corresponding x.
+At a certain position x the absolute value of the acceleration is the same as for the corresponding x ‘on the other side’.
 Thus the motion is kind of mirrored.
 So we need to hit a point with velocity equal zero again.
 The acceleration is also zero then which means the function x(t) displays an extremum (zero curvature).
 Starting from the extremum, x(t) is bent again back to the line x=0.
 Adding a curved snippet of x(t) below the t axis which looks like the mirror image of the initial snippet, just translated by a time difference.

 So in summary x(t) is characterized by: